 The banking organizations have agreed to assure that the funds have sufficient financing to cover all the payments referred to above.
 Such resources will be set aside in preference out of the funds' existing reserves and completed, if necessary, by contributions by employers.
 However, these contributions may not exceed, without the agreement of the organization, 4% of the payroll calculated as an average over the period from 1994 to 2004 (capping).
 The contributions will be re-negotiated after such date in order to cover the benefits for 2004 and subsequent years.

-With respect specifically to the CRPB, the actuarial liability with respect to the benefits due in the future for retired employees and active employees amounts to 4,339.5 million French Francs at December 31, 1994.
-This amount should be reduced by the contributions paid in respect of the 1994 financial year, that is 120 million Francs.
+As regards the CRPB, the actuarial liability with respect to the benefits due in the future for retired employees and active employees amounts to 4,339.5 million French Francs at December 31, 1994.
+This amount should be reduced by the contributions paid in 1994, that is 120 million Francs.
 The share in this liability of each of the banks which was a member of the CRPB is defined according to the contributions it paid in 1993 as compared with the total contributions paid to the CRPB for that same year.

 On the other hand, the actuarial liabilities of the banks or institutions which contribute to independent funds are extremely variable and must be the subject of an actuarial valuation on a case-by-case basis, as certain of these funds are able to meet their obligations with their current resources and others find themselves in a more difficult situation.